-Dr. Ian Burrows, English Faculty: My current research interests centre on non-verbal aspects of performance in early modern plays and the ways in which they are represented in print.
+Dr Ian Burrows, Faculty of English: My current research interests centre on non-verbal aspects of performance in early modern plays and the ways in which they are represented in print.
 The monograph I am working on will examine how punctuation marks in early modern printed plays come to inform a reader’s understanding and recognition of individualised personality.
 I am also editing texts for The Complete Works of James Shirley and The Works of Thomas Kyd.
 I hope to explore these editorial and critical interests further by thinking about their pedagogical applications and developing classroom tools with editors, critics, and performance practitioners.

 Dr Philip Connell, Selwyn: My interest in this period is focused largely on the Interregnum and Restoration–more specifically, the poetry of Marvell, Milton, and Dryden in its relation to political and church history.